TomasKulhanek/medical-physiology-in-modelica/chapter1.md

 $$\sum_{i=1}^n q_i=0$$.

-The basics of various systems can be explained using analogy between domains.
-Analogies exists in electrical and mechanical domains, hydraulic, thermodynamic and chemical domain too.
+And Modelica tool will in most cases solve the causality based on the composed system.
+The basics of various systems can be explained using analogy between domains thus appropriate acausal connector seems similar in electrical and mechanical domains, hydraulic, thermodynamic and chemical domain too.
 In examples above the acausal connector of hydraulic domain is defined:

 ```
 connector HydraulicPort